uyvo01/CPSC-349-proj3/README.md

 # CPSC-349-PROJECT3
-## In this project applies the Eleventy static site generator to build a website showcasing a collection of photos.
+## In this project we apply the Eleventy static site generator to build a website showcasing a collection of photos.

 ## Learning goals for this project:
 1. Writing and building HTML5 pages